Tomshiii/ahk/README.md

      - Alt Menu acceleration disabler
      - autodismiss error
      - fkey auto launch (recommended you check it out first though as it opens specific programs)
+     - MS_Functions (by nature.
+This script just defines functions FOR other scripts)

+#### Then be aware:

-Any scripts that contain pixel coordinates rely not only on my monitor layout, but also my workspace layout within premiere and will not necessarily work out of the box.
-They will require looking at the individual comments to get an idea of what is going on, then adjusting accordingly using Window Spy which gets installed alongside AHK
+Any scripts that contain pixel coordinates rely not only on my monitor layout, but also my workspace layout within premiere (or any applicable program) and will not necessarily work out of the box.
+They will require looking at the individual comments, as well as any accompanying AHK documentation (make sure you look at the ahk v2.0 documentation and **NOT** the v1.1 documentation) to get an idea of what is going on, then adjusting accordingly using Window Spy which gets installed alongside AHK. (an ahk v2.0 version of window spy can be found [here](https://github.com/steelywing/AutoHotkey-Release/blob/master/installer/source/WindowSpy.v2.ahk))

 ## Explanation:
 Item | Use